Operator's manual for Dynamics 365 Guides in preview

 The gesture frame

 HoloLens has sensors that can see a few feet to either side of you.
 When you use gestures, you'll need to keep them inside that frame, or HoloLens won't see them.
 As you move around, the frame moves with you.
-When your hand is inside the frame, the cursor will look like a ring.
-When HoloLens can't see your hand, the cursor will change to a dot.
+When your hand is inside the frame, the cursor looks like a ring.
+When HoloLens can't see your hand, the cursor changes to a dot.